bholu14401/TermPaper/README.md

 # TermPaper

-Data

-Aim : To create datastream in AWS data stream and perform data visualization in AWS analytics
+### Aim : To connect Amazon Managed Service for Apache Flink Studio to your existing stream and clean, aggregate, and enrich the incoming events and to derived insights are finally persisted in Amazon OpenSearch, where they can be accessed and visualized

-1) First we need to create stack from AWS CloudFormation -
+#### 1) First we need to create stack from AWS CloudFormation -

 i) Go to AWS CloudFormation and click on create stack